grafana/pyroscope/examples/debug_python_with_pyroscope.md

     work(25000)
 ```
 ## Improving `foo()` saved us $66,000
-Thanks to the flame graphs, we we're able to identify immediately that `foo()` was the bottleneck in our code.
+Thanks to the flame graphs, we were able to identify immediately that `foo()` was the bottleneck in our code.
 After optimizing it, we were able to significantly decrease our cpu utilization.

 ![image](https://user-images.githubusercontent.com/23323466/105666001-1a535280-5e8d-11eb-9407-c63955ba86a1.png)